Valley Music Theater: History

 The Valley Music Theater was built in 1963, as a concrete shell structure, by pouring a concrete 'dome' over a rounded hill of soil, then excavating the soil away.
-The theater project was backed by entertainers Bob Hope and Art Linkletter, along with Cy Warner.
+The theater project was backed by entertainers Bob Hope and Art Linkletter, along with businessmen Cy Warner and Randolph Hale.

 The 2,865-seat facility opened July 6, 1964 with The Sound of Music.
 The first year saw the theater mount 18 musicals, three comedies, a drama, as well as concerts with a combined audience of over 600,000.

-Among the performers who appeared at the Valley Music Theater were Sammy Davis Jr., Johnny Carson, Don Rickles, Woody Allen, Ray Charles, Art Linkletter, Robert Goulet, Mitzi Gaynor, Eddie Fisher, Ike & Tina Turner, Peter, Paul & Mary, B.B.
+Among the performers who appeared at the Valley Music Theater were Sammy Davis Jr., Johnny Carson, Don Rickles, Woody Allen, Ray Charles, Art Linkletter, Robert Goulet, Mitzi Gaynor, Eddie Fisher, Ike & Tina Turner, Peter, Paul & Mary, Janis Ian, B.B.
 King, Lou Rawls, Three Dog Night, Jim Croce, and the Spiral Starecase.
 The Byrds, Buffalo Springfield, and The Doors appeared there together on February 22, 1967.

 It was featured as a music venue in the 1967 film, The Cool Ones.